 International Graduate Student Admission Requirements

 The application file completion deadline for fall semester is May 1.

-The application completion deadline for spring semester is October 1.
+The application file completion deadline for spring semester is October 1.

 - Statement of purpose.

-- Official transcripts from any colleges/universities attended in the U.S.
+- One set of official, paper transcripts from any colleges/universities attended in the U.S.

-- Official transcript evaluation of undergraduate and graduate coursework from colleges/universities attended outside the U.S. Students must request a course-by-course evaluation from one of the following:
+- Course-by-course transcript evaluation of all undergraduate and graduate coursework from colleges/universities attended outside the U.S. as completed by one of the following organizations:

-- Official results of the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) For consideration, applicants taking
+- Official results of the TOEFL (Test of English as a Foreign Language) OR IELTS (International English Language Testing System).

 - For international applicants to the Graham School of Management, official results of the GRE or GMAT are required.
 For consideration, applicants must show a preferred combined GRE score of 300, with a minimum score of 150 on the Verbal section and 4.0 on the Writing section.
 Preferred combined GMAT score of 950 (cumulative GPA from degree-granting institution multiplied by 200).

 - Notarized Affidavit of Support (PDF) form completed by sponsor(s) to demonstrate an international applicant's ability to afford tuition and living expenses while pursuing his/her degree.